Blog

 An alternative solution: BILL Spend & Expense

 BILL Spend & Expense is an excellent alternative solution to getting multiple business credit cards for your employees.
-BILL elevates your expense management capabilities through various add-on offerings, including the BILL Divvy Corporate Card*, which you can provide to authorized employees.
+BILL elevates your expense management capabilities through various add-on offerings, including the BILL Divvy Card powered by Visa*, which you can provide to authorized employees.

 You can separate cards and transactions into different budgets using our virtual tools, making it easy to categorize and track multiple types of expenses.
 It's free to use and can provide real-time visibility into expenses, transactions, and more.